Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Evaluation

-Across all agents, a consistent trend emerges: successful repairs cluster at lower divergence values, typically between 0.3 and 0.5, while failed repairs extend beyond 0.6 and reach as high as 2.0.
-For \qwencode, passing bugs have a median divergence near 0.33 (concentrated between 0.2 and 0.5), whereas failed repairs rise to about 0.46, spreading up to 1.6. \geminicli follows a similar pattern, with pass cases centered around 0.38 and fail cases near 0.47, both extending to 1.6. \codex shows a slightly higher pass median of 0.41 and a fail median of 0.51, though its fail distribution is narrower, aligning with its higher overall repair accuracy. \claudecode demonstrates the sharpest separation: pass cases have a median of 0.41 (ranging from 0.2 to 0.8), while the few failures cluster tightly around 0.58 and extend to 2.0.
-This narrow, tall fail distribution indicates that \claudecode succeeds on nearly all low-divergence bugs but struggles with highly fragmented patches.
+\begin{change} Across all agents, a consistent trend is observed: successful repairs are concentrated at lower divergence values, with median divergence for passing cases ranging from 0.31 to 0.40.
+In contrast, failed repair attempts exhibit higher divergence, with the median divergence of failing cases ranging from 0.45 to 0.47 and a long tail extending up to 1.6.
+For \qwencode, passing bugs have a median divergence of 0.31, with an interquartile range of 0.14 to 0.49, whereas failed repairs have a median of 0.45 and can reach 1.6. \geminicli follows a similar pattern, with pass cases centered at 0.36 (extending to 1.27) and fail cases at 0.47 (extending to 1.6). \codex shows a slightly higher pass median of 0.39 and a fail median of 0.47, though its fail distribution is narrower, aligning with its higher overall repair accuracy. \claudecode shows the largest separation between passing and failing cases in terms of mean divergence (0.44 for passing vs. 0.62 for failing).
+For passing cases, the median divergence is 0.40 with an interquartile range of 0.24–0.61.
+In contrast, the 29 failing cases have a higher median divergence of 0.47, a wider interquartile range of 0.41, and a long upper tail extending to 1.6.
+This wide distribution of failing cases, with values extending to high divergence, indicates that \claudecode successfully repairs most low-divergence bugs but is less effective on bugs that require highly fragmented patches. \end{change}

-Overall, the visualization shows a clear and consistent relationship between repair success and hunk divergence.
-Bugs with compact, semantically aligned edits, reflected in lower divergence values, are consistently solvable across agents, whereas those involving scattered or heterogeneous changes remain challenging for all models.
-These results indicate that hunk divergence is a strong predictor of repair success in agentic systems, underscoring that spatial and structural coherence across edits remains critical for effective multi-hunk repair.
+Overall, the results show a consistent relationship between repair success and hunk divergence.
+Bugs with lower divergence values, corresponding to more compact and semantically aligned edits, are more likely to be successfully repaired across agents.
+Bugs requiring more dispersed or heterogeneous changes are less likely to be repaired.
+These results indicate that hunk divergence is a strong predictor of repair success in agentic tools, underscoring that spatial and structural coherence across edits remains critical for effective multi-hunk repair.